- what is a face covering?

 - crematoriums and funeral directors' premises

 - places of worship

 - storage and distribution facilities, including collection and drop off points

-We advise the use of a face coverings in public and customer toilets as they are often crowded and less ventilated spaces.
+We advise the use of face coverings in public toilets as they are often crowded and less ventilated spaces.

 A face covering must be worn by all passengers and staff or operators in the following settings:

 - bus stations, railway stations (including open air stations) and airports